-All requests for purchases must be submitted to the Finance Department using the District's Oracle requisition with the appropriate approval.
+All requests for purchases must be submitted to Procurement Services using the District's Oracle requisition with the appropriate approval.
 No purchases, charges, or commitments to buy goods or services for the District can be made without a Purchase Order (PO) number.
 The District will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the District's business office.
-Contact the Finance Department for additional information on purchasing procedures.
+Contact Procurement Services for additional information on purchasing procedures.